joe-at-startupmedia/pmon3/README.md

 * dependencies
 * groups

+<a name="section_dependencies"></a>
+## Dependencies

+Dependencies can be provided as a json array and determine the order in which the processes are booted.
+They are sorted using a directed acyclic graph meaning that there cannot be cyclical dependencies between processes (for obvious reasons).
+Dependency resolution can be debugged using the [dgraph](#pmon3_dgraph) command.
+Parent processes can wait [n] amount of seconds between spawning dependent processes by utilziing the `dependent_process_enqueued_wait` configuration variable (currently defaults to `2` seconds).

 <a name="section_groups"></a>
 ## Groups

 Groups are useful when dealing with a large amount of related processes.
 Like processes, they are stored in the database and provide many-to-many cardinality.
-This allows the ability to addociate multiple groups to one or more processes and vice versa.
-Groups can be managed via configuration and through the command line interface.
+This allows the ability to associate multiple groups to one or more processes and vice versa.
+Groups can be managed via [Process Configuration](#section_processconfig) and through the [CLI](#exec_flags).

 ### Commands
 ```